 To make the frosting, take a ripe avocado and beat it until it is very smooth.
 This could take a few minutes.

 To that add your softened butter, vanilla and powdered sugar.
 Beat until smooth and creamy.
 If it seems to runny, you can add a bit more powdered sugar.
 Then frost your brownie (or cake, or cupcake) to your heart’s desire.
-I would say this frosting would go best with something chocolaty.
+I would say this frosting would go best with something chocolatey.

 I thought about adding a little peppermint to it and making a Mint Brownie.
 But it remained a thought.
 So if any of you get brave and try it, let me know.

-Black Bean Brownies and Dye-free Green Frosting
+Black Bean Brownie Recipe and Dye-free Green Frosting

 Black Bean Brownies